protocol/beyond-bitswap/testbed/README.md

 You can check that Testground is conveniently installed in your environment by running `testground --help`.

-With Testground installed, you need to import the testbed plan to the testbed, to do so you need to:
+With Testground installed, you need to import the testbed plan from the testbed, to do so you need to:
 * Go to the root of the project: `cd beyond-bitswap`
 * Run the testground daemon in an independent terminal (or the background): `testground daemon`
 * And from another terminal (or in the foreground) run: `testground plan import --from testbed/`